Suman-Maha/TredMiL/README.md

+# TredMiL
-# TredMiL: Truncated Normal Mixture Prior Based Deep Latent Model
+Truncated Normal Mixture Prior Based Deep Latent Model

 The codes are written in Python (Python3).
 The dependencies for the execution of the codes are as follows -